Diana Fisher: Later career

 In the 2003 Australia Day Honours, Fisher was awarded the Medal of the Order of Australia "for service to the community through a range of charitable organisations, and to the broadcast media."
 In 2015, she was interviewed by Craig Bennett for Network 10's Studio 10 where she recounted various events including the Midday brawl and her experiences as a royal correspondent.

 Personal life and death

 Throughout her life, she was known as "Bubbles" owing to her bubbly personality.
-In 1959, she married BBC television producer Humphrey Fisher, the son of Archbishop of Canterbury, Geoffrey Fisher, at Lambeth Palace.
+In 1959, she married BBC television producer Humphrey Fisher, the son of the Archbishop of Canterbury, Geoffrey Fisher, at Lambeth Palace.
 Upon her father-in-law becoming Lord Fisher of Lambeth upon his retirement in 1961, Fisher was bestowed with the title of "The Honourable Mrs Humphrey Fisher".

 Fisher and her husband separated in 1974, but never divorced.
 They remained friends and Fisher described their relationship as "happily separated".
 Humphrey Fisher died in 1996.

-Fisher died from non-Hodgkin lymphoma at St Vincent's Private Hospital in Sydney, on 26 January 2023, aged 91.
+Fisher died from non-Hodgkin lymphoma at St Vincent's Private Hospital in Sydney, on 26 January 2023, 4 months before her 92nd birthday.